tawfiq2/Ninjas/README.md

 First "test" the smart contract
 Write in the terminal of VS the following commands:

-To initiat truffle folders:
+To initiate  truffle folders:
 ```
 $ truffle init
 ```
-Second: to write fronend with webpack we need to install trufful webpack:
+Second: to write frontend  with webpack we need to install truffle webpack:
 ```
 $ npx truffle unbox webpack
 ```
-After upload the smart contract and test.js write this commands:
+After upload the smart contract and test.js write these  commands:
 ```
 $ truffle develop
 $ migrate --reset
 $ test
 ```
-After done index.html and index.js write this commands:
+After done index.html and index.js write these  commands:
 ```
 $ truffle compile
 $ truffle migrate